TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 - The best Firefox configuration that break as little websites as possible
 - No ads, no cookies messages not even the "forced" one
-- Tons of new features thanks to amazing open source addons
+- Tons of new features thanks to amazing add-ons
-- Only open source addons
-- Nothing closed source
+- Only Free and Open Source add-ons, absolutely nothing proprietary is required
-- Free of spyware
+- 100% Free of spyware
 - No Contributor License Agreement
 - No Code of Conduct